Timescale flies when you’re having fun: 2021 in review

 In 2021, Timescale delivered substantial improvements to our category-defining relational database for time-series.
 Early in our history, Timescale made the decision to build on PostgreSQL, the world’s fastest-growing database.
 Today, that foundation enables us to move quickly and deliver the functionality and dependability that developers demand when building data-intensive applications.

-We shipped Timescale Cloud, a database cloud that makes it incredibly easy for developers to build and deploy data-intensive applications.
+We shipped Timescale, a cloud database that makes it incredibly easy for developers to build and deploy data-intensive applications.
 We advanced the state-of-the-art in SQL with new hyperfunctions and function pipelines, tools that significantly improve developer productivity by making it easier to manipulate and analyze time-series data using the SQL you know and love.
 We made significant investments in the observability business by embracing OpenTelemetry and making Promscale your unified store for metrics, logs, and traces.

 4,000,000 TimescaleDB instances are active today.